dickeyy/raspi-spotify/README.md

 python3 spotify.py
 ```

-Once you start playing a song on Spotify, from anywhere in the world, the display will update with the song information.
-The default refresh rate is 10 seconds so be patient.
-You _can_ change this in the script, though, I ask that if you want a high refresh rate, you also self-host the API to save on my server resources.
+The display will update in real-time as you play, pause, or change songs on Spotify, from anywhere in the world.

 ### Run as a Service (recommended)